|Birthname||Thomas Kennerly Wolfe, Jr.|

 |Astrology data||10°59' 00°33 Asc.
 21°26'|

-American writer, a major influential reporter and author.
-He was one of the originators of "the new journalism" of the '60s, a brilliant, perceptive genius.
+American writer, a major influential reporter and author, who was one of the originators of "the new journalism" of the '60s, a brilliant, perceptive genius.
 He originated such phrases as "radical chic," "the Me decade," and "the right stuff."
 His novel "The Right Stuff," 1979, was sold for the film rights for a half million dollars but did not do well at the box office.
 His 1987 best-selling first novel, "Bonfire of the Vanities" was praised and savaged with equal fervor but as a movie rewritten by Hollywood, it failed onscreen.

 Wearing a characteristic white suit, best-dressed and dashing, he is soft spoken but thrives on antagonism.
 He doesn't just sit back and wait for the pot to boil over, he usually fans the flames.